asharimh97/asharimh97/README.md

 #### Your friendly frontend developer

-I am Ashari Muhammad Hisbulloh, a frontend developer with >4 years experience and I am currently working as frontend developer in [Stockbit](https://stockbit.com).
+I am Ashari Muhammad Hisbulloh, a frontend developer with >6 years of  professional experience.
 I like to explore things!

 ##### BIO